krutikabapat/Computer-Vision-Algorithms/README.md

 # Computer_Vision
-In this repository, I have covered some of the basics of Computer-Vision and DIP such as:- 1.resizing
+In this repository, I have covered some of the basics of Computer-Vision and DIP such as:-
-2.rotation
-3.color_mapping
-4.Homography
+1. Resizing
+2. Rotation
+3. Color_mapping
+4. Homography
-5.Perspective Transform.
+5. Perspective Transform.
-6.feature detection
+6. Feature detection
-7.Affine Transform
+7. Affine Transform